HealthIntersections/fhirserver/README.md

 several versions of the FHIR specification, and the following tools
 * Innosetup + InnoSetup download plug-in
 * FinalBuilder

+All the dependencies are free, though assmebly is a pain.

 Running
 -------